Frequently asked questions

 -

-During your first appointment, we'll review the answers on your intake paperwork and explore deeper together.
-We will review both where you’ve been and where you want to go together.
+During your first appointment, we'll review the answers on your intake paperwork and explore your goals together.
+We will review both where you’ve been and where you want to go.
 We'll also discuss the therapeutic process, confidentiality, and any additional questions you have.
 Just like in all sessions you’re never required to share information you’re not ready to.
 I work every session to EARN your trust by showing up authentic in the therapy space.

 -